emangulo/kickball-rules/README.md

 ## Before the game

 **Home plate umpires**: League will arrange home plate umpires for all games.
 Home plate umpires are typically volunteer and current league players or team captains but can also be non-league players.
 If home plate umpires are unavailable, players will be requested to help.
 Only the team captain is allowed to speak to the ump, for any reason.
-If a player violates this policy, they are subject to a yellow-card.
-The second time, they are subject to a red-card.
+If a player violates this policy, they are subject to a yellow card.
+The second time, they are subject to a red card.

-**First base umpires**: Each team is expected to provide one team player, each week, to ump first base for a game in which your team is not playing (i.e. either before or after your game that week).
+**First base umpires**: Each team is expected to provide one team player, each week, to ump first base for a game in which your team is not playing (For example, either before or after your game that week).
 League officials will create a schedule for teams to provide first-base umpires throughout the season.
-This player should know the basic rules of play and will primarily assist the home plate umpire with safe/out calls, fair/foul calls, encroachment calls, keeping score, etc..
+This player should know the basic rules of play and will primarily assist the home plate umpire with safe/out calls, fair/foul calls, encroachment calls, keeping score, etc.

 **Uniforms**: Each player must wear a “team jersey” uniform.
 There are no regulations to the extent of the outfit – anything is allowed – but you must have a uniformed color and look.